ibot-geoecology/myClim/Reference_Manual_microclim.md

 ## Description

-Function detect snow based on detrended time series
+Function add sensor to locality with snow detection

 ## Usage